CNBC: SPN, the launch of CNBC, and early years (1979–1993)

+Expansion (1993–2013)

 Roger Ailes was hired as the president of CNBC in August 1993, tasked by NBC CEO Bob Wright with turning around the struggling network.
-Ailes resigned in January 1996 due to disagreements with management including the decision by NBC management to form a joint venture with Microsoft that included the rebrand of "America's Talking" as MSNBC.
+Ailes resigned in January 1996 due to disagreements with management, including the decision by NBC management to form a joint venture with Microsoft that included the rebrand of "America's Talking" as MSNBC.
 Under the leadership of Ailes, annual revenue at CNBC rose from $43 million to $110 million.

-In June 1995, CNBC launched the Hong Kong-based CNBC Asia, and CNBC Europe, headquartered in London, in March 1996.
+In June 1995, CNBC launched the Hong Kong–based CNBC Asia, and CNBC Europe, headquartered in London, in March 1996.

+The CNBC logo from 1996 to 2023.
+It is based on the 1986 NBC logo.

-In December 1997, CNBC formed a strategic alliance with Dow Jones, including content sharing with Dow Jones Newswires, The Wall Street Journal, MarketWatch, and Barron's and the rebranding of the channel as "a service of NBC and Dow Jones".
-As part of the agreement, Dow Jones merged their competing business news channels—London-based European Business News and Singapore-based Asia Business News—into CNBC Europe and CNBC Asia respectively, with CNBC shutting down its Hong Kong–based operation and relocating the new CNBC Asia to ABN's Singapore studios.
+In December 1997, CNBC formed a strategic alliance with Dow Jones, including content sharing with Dow Jones Newswires, The Wall Street Journal, MarketWatch, and Barron's and the rebranding of the channel as "a service of NBC and Dow Jones."
+As part of the agreement, Dow Jones merged their competing business news channels—London-based European Business News and Singapore-based Asia Business News—into CNBC Europe and CNBC Asia, respectively, with CNBC shutting down its Hong Kong–based operation and relocating the new CNBC Asia to ABN's Singapore studios.

 During the late 1990s and early 2000s, CNBC's ratings increased sharply along with the stock market, often beating those of CNN during market hours.
 The highest daytime viewership of the network in 2000 was 343,000.

-However, after the burst of the dot-com bubble, CNBC's viewing figures declined.
+However, following the burst of the dot-com bubble, CNBC experienced a decline in its viewing figures.
 In 2002, CNBC's ratings fell 44% and were down another 5% in 2003.
 The network's ratings steadily fell until bottoming in Q1 2005, with an average viewership of 134,000 during the day.

 From 2001 to 2006, the CNBC website was operated by MSN.

 In August 2003, CNBC signed a deal to provide weather content from AccuWeather.